b-rodrigues/chronicler/README.md

 ## Introduction

-`{chronicler}` provides the `record()` function, which allows you to decorate functions.
-These decorated functions then work exactly the same as their undecorated counterparts, but they provide additional output.
+`{chronicler}` provides the `record()` function, which allows you to modify functions so that they provide enhanced output.
+This enhanced output consists in a detailed log, and by chaining decorated functions, it becomes possible to have a complete trace of the operations that led to the final output.
+These decorated functions work exactly the same as their undecorated counterparts, but some care is required for correctly handling them.
+This introduction will give you a quick overview of this package’s functionality.

 Let’s first start with a simple example, by decorating the `sqrt()`
 function: